warren-bank/crx-pbs-passport/README.md

   * there is no way for the extension to prevent this from happening
   * to hide ( but [not remove](https://superuser.com/questions/1048619) ) it, you can right-click on the icon and select: "Hide in Chrome menu"

+#### Stale Branch:

+* this branch is no-longer maintained
+  - the [`webmonkey-userscript/es6`](https://github.com/warren-bank/crx-pbs-passport/tree/webmonkey-userscript/es6) branch is an enhanced version of this userscript
+  - the [`webmonkey-userscript/es5`](https://github.com/warren-bank/crx-pbs-passport/tree/webmonkey-userscript/es5) branch maintains feature parity for older browsers (ex: Android 4.x WebView)

 #### Legal:

 * copyright: [Warren Bank](https://github.com/warren-bank)
 * license: [GPL-2.0](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)

-#### Legality:

-* no idea..
-  * the URL of the video file is buried in the page content
-  * all this extension does is to bring it into focus